 Although Ashkenazim do not eat kitniyos on Pesach, they are allowed to own and benefit from it.
 Thus, one may feed their animals food that contains kitniyos.

 Rambam (Chametz Umatza 4:8) and the Shulchan Aruch (OC 442:4) write that one does not need to dispose of a mixture containing chametz that is totally inedible (by humans).
-Thus, R’ Ben Zion Abba Shaul (Ohr Letzion 3:8:5) allows one to feed one’s fish with regular fish food on Pesach even though it contains a little chametz, as there is no way that such food can be considered edible.
+Thus, R’ Ben Zion Abba Shaul (Ohr Lezion 3:8:5) allows one to feed one’s fish with regular fish food on Pesach, even though it contains a little chametz, as there is no way that such food can be considered edible.

 Nonetheless, R’ Avrohom Blumenkrantz (Chasdei Avrohom 21) recommends one to buy kosher l’pesach food, such as dried worms, etc.

 In conclusion, one should look for a safe alternative to feed one’s pet fish over Pesach that does not contain chametz.